logancammish/coffee-game/README.md

 Game made in Rust using the Coffee crate.

+A player uses WASD to move around and must avoid hitting the other player, who uses the arrow keys.
+The player who uses the red keys is much faster but has lower health.
+The objective is to hit the other play while in control until they die.

 Webpage: https://logancammish.github.io/coffeegame

 # Installation:
+### <ins>Windows:</ins>
 1. Head over to [here](https://github.com/logancammish/coffee-game/releases/latest) and download your executable

 ### <ins>Linux, MacOS, FreeBSD, Android and others:</ins>